 - A building program will use high weights and low repetitions

-- A toning program will use low weights and high repetitions
+- A cutting program will use low weights and high repetitions

-- Experiment with the program to be sure it is the right one for you and it targets your goals
+- Experiment with the program to be sure it is the right one for you.
+It should target your goals.

-The advantage of using pyramiding is that it gives you a detailed system to push you to work your muscles to true fatigue.
+The advantage of using pyramiding is that it gives you a detailed system.
+This system will push you to work your muscles to true fatigue.
 The deeper you dig into your muscles, the better results you will see.
 Always remember that form comes before rep completion.
-Expect some muscle soreness – this is completely normal to a certain extent.
-While you are strength training you are causing micro-tears to your muscle and when it recovers, it is stronger.
+Expect some muscle soreness.
+This is completely normal to a certain extent.
+While you are strength training you are causing micro-tears to your muscle.
+When it recovers, it is stronger.

-Pyramid sets are not without their critics.
+Pyramid training is not without critics.
 The debate is not on whether or not they work: they do.
 The question is whether or not other types of sets are better for enhancing strength and growth.
 For now, pyramid sets are a time-tested and proven method of safely building mass and strength.

 Conservative training techniques as old as the pharaohs at times need a little change.
-To comprehend Reverse Pyramid Training you first need a briefing on its mirror image, the Pyramid System, on which most conventional workouts are structured.
+To comprehend Reverse Pyramid Training you first need a briefing on its mirror image, the Pyramid System.
+As we know, most conventional workouts are structured.

-The Pyramid System doesn't let you to do a lot of exercises in each workout without the total number of sets getting absurd.
-The system also calls for lots of energy, which means that your training intensity will also suffer, since there's an inverse relationship between training volume and intensity.
-Not only does pyramid training involve more energy expenditure during the workout, but it also takes more energy after the workout, in terms of recuperative ability.
-Hence, pyramid training can lead to overtraining for many bodybuilders, because their bodies aren't able to recover from the workload.
+The Pyramid System doesn’t let you do a lot of exercises in each workout.
+Otherwise the total number of sets gets absurd.
+The system also calls for lots of energy.
+This means that your training intensity will also suffer.
+There’s an inverse relationship between training volume and intensity.
+Pyramid training involves more energy expenditure during the workout.
+It also takes more energy after the workout in terms of recuperative ability.
+Hence, pyramid training can lead to overtraining for many bodybuilders.
+This is because their bodies aren’t able to recover from the workload.